Woolly-at-EBI/BlueCloudMetadataEnhancement/docs/script_documentation.md

 ```

 ## To Generate and Submit Information to the ClearingHouse
-See each scripts help for the details
+See each script for detailed help
 * generate_clearinghouse_submissions.py
-* split_submission_json.py - split a curation submission JSON file into batches e.g. of 100 curations
+* split_submission_json.py - split a curation submission JSON file into batches, e.g. of 100 curations
-* run_submit_clearhouse.sh - script to curation submission JSON files to the clearinghouse
+* run_submit_clearhouse.sh — script to curation submission JSON files to the clearinghouse

 ### Flow: Generating and Submitting Curations
 ```mermaid